lekkimworld/dpl-example/README.md

 # dpl Example with Heroku
-This repo is an example with a very simple node.js app and how to deploy that app to Heroku using [dpl|https://github.com/travis-ci/dpl]to deploy the app.
+This repo is an example with a very simple node.js app and how to deploy that app to Heroku using [dpl](https://github.com/travis-ci/dpl) to deploy the app.
 You may have `dpl` on your machine or build a docker image to contain it.
 Before running `dpl` ensure you have created the app on Heroku either manually or using the API.

 ## Creating app on Heroku using API
 ```bash